 After making the whipped potato base, I add a layer of shredded cheddar cheese.
 I like to use sharp cheddar, and I shred my own.
 PRO TIP: Pre-shredded cheese has a layer of this stuff on it that helps it not clump, and in return, it doesn’t melt as fast.
 So…shred your own.
 It tastes much better!

-After adding shredded cheese, add the bacon.
+After adding shredded cheese, add in crispy bacon.
 I went heavy on the bacon for this recipe- my husband loves it, and I like to use the thick, hearty bacon.
 I get mine at Stater Brothers but any thick cut bacon would work just fine.

-This is a pretty simple dish once you make the mashed potatoes- just add cheese, already cooked bacon, warm it up to make it melty, then top it with green onions.
-That’s all you gotta do!
+This is a pretty simple dish once you make the mashed potatoes- just add cheese, pre cooked bacon, warm it up to make it melty, then top it with green onions.
+That’s all you gotta do to load ‘er up.

 If you are a potato fiend like we are- check out our other favorite potato dishes: